browserengineering/book/book/styles.md

 The outer loop skips rules that don't match.
-Since the `style` attribute is filled in first (when the `Element` is created), that means the `style` attribute takes priority over CSS stylesheets, which is how it is supposed to work.
+Since the `style` attribute is filled in first (when the `Element` is created), that means the `style` attribute takes priority over CSS style sheets, which is how it is supposed to work.

 It also means that it matters what order you apply the rules in.